taddyorg/inkverse-graphql-server/README.md

 127.0.0.1               us-east-1.goaws.com
 ```

-(us-east-1.goaws.com is used by inkverse-queues, so add that as well)
+You should also add `us-east-1.goaws.com` to your hosts file, as it is used by inkverse-queues.

-9. Run the server!
+8. Run the server!

 ```
 yarn run dev